 For the last 30 years, experts have warned women that hormone replacement therapy (HRT) posed a risk for both breast cancer and cardiovascular disease.
-That’s because the first really large, randomized controlled trial of HRT was published in 2002 with bad news (JAMA, July 17, 2002).
+That’s because investigators published the first really large, randomized controlled trial of HRT in 2002, and it contained bad news (JAMA, July 17, 2002).
 The Women’s Health Initiative (WHI) was a landmark study.
 It included 160,000 postmenopausal women for 15 years.
 Physicians have been arguing about the results ever since.
 A new overview of the medical literature published in the Canadian Medical Association Journal (May 15, 2023) attempts to answer the question: is hormone therapy safe?
 Read on for our analysis of the latest research.

 The Premarin Predicament:

 The Food and Drug Administration approved Premarin (conjugated estrogens) in the early 1940s.
 Few drugs in medical history have stimulated more controversy.

 According to the International Journal of Pharmaceutical Compounding (July-August, 2007):